albn-itu/uni-notes/semester-6/baps/notes/Questions.md

 ## Interval queries

 In the following, sparse table refers to the "square root" data structure.
-- Given an array of integers, e.g., `[2, 8, 12, 1, 23, 56, 3, 10]`, and for the operations `min` or `sum`,
-   (i) build a sparse table with two blocks and (ii) build a segment tree.
+- Given an array of integers, e.g., `[2, 8, 12, 1, 23, 56, 3, 10]`, and for the operations `min` or `sum`, (i) build a sparse table with two blocks and (ii) build a segment tree.
 Carry out a query for two positions, e.g., `(3, 5)` in the respective data structures.
 Update the value of an element and carry out the query again.
+  - See book
 - Given an array of integers build a Fenwick tree from it.
 What is the meaning of the operation `i & -i`?
 Which operations are supported by the Fenwick tree?
 Show how to compute the `sum` of an interval.
 Why does it make sense that the array is 1-indexed?
+  - It makes sense to have it 1 indexed because it makes it far easier to calculate with 2's complement
+  - The operation `i & -i` is the least significant bit of i.
 - For all three data structures (Sparse Table, Segment Tree, Fenwick Tree), how long does it take to build the array representation for a given array?
 How long does a query take?
 How long does a single update take?
+    - Sparse table: O(sqrt n) to build, O(sqrt n) to query and O(1) to update
+    - Segment tree: O(n) to build and O(log n) to query and update
+    - Fenwick tree: O(n) to build and O(log n) to query and update
 - How do you solve [_Supercomputer_](https://itu.kattis.com/problems/supercomputer) and [_Frosh Week_](https://itu.kattis.com/problems/froshweek) using a Segment or Fenwick tree?

 ## String algorithms

 - Describe: How do you solve [Bing](https://itu.kattis.com/problems/bing) using a trie.
 Which augmentations do you need to apply to a standard trie?
+  - Add a value to the node that can be incremented each time it is visited
 - Describe: How does string hashing compute the hash code of a string.
 What is the role of `a` and `p`?
+  - `a` and `p` are constants used in calculating the hash, which is the sum of the characters multiplied by `a` to the power of the index of the character, modulo `p`
 - Let's say `a` is 11 and `p` is 37.
 How does the polynomial for the string "APS" look like? (no evaluation, not important to get the ordinal representations of the characters right.)
+  - `(s[0]*11^2 + s[1]*11^1 + s[2]*11^0) mod 37`
 - What is the probability that two _different_ strings of length `m` hash to the same integer?
+  - `1/p`
 - What is an efficient way to compute the coefficients `a^{i}` for `i` in `{0, ..., m - 1}`?
+  - `p[k] = p[k-1] * a mod m`
 - Discuss: How can dvaput be solved using string hashing?
+  - Calculate a hash for every substring of every length, start from longest to shortest.
+If it appears in the set you've found it.

 ## Randomized algorithms

 - Given a binary string $x$ of length $d$, how do you choose a MinHash hash function $h$ and what is the hash value $h(x)$?
+  - Choose a random permutation of the set of all possible characters, then find the first character in the string that is in the permutation.
+The hash value is the index of that character in the permutation.
 - Given two strings $x$ and $y$ with Jaccard similarity $J(x,y)$, what is the probability that $x$ and $y$ hash to the same value?
+  - `J(x,y)`
 - How do you build a data structure to find a correlated pair using MinHash?
+  - Create a hashmap of the hash values of the strings, and the strings themselves.
+If a hash value is already in the map, you've found a correlated pair.